forwinder15/learndiesels/content/posts/2020-01-03--the-hardest-ase-test/index.md

 **Hate reading?**

-You can actually listen the study guides now with [Audible](https://amzn.to/2K3v96s) Click [Here](https://amzn.to/2K3v96s) listen to the study guide for free!
-Curtesy of Amazon.
-You can literally sign up, study, pass and then cancel before the free trial ends.
+You can actually listen to the study guides now with [Audible](https://amzn.to/2K3v96s) Click [Here](https://amzn.to/2K3v96s) to listen to the study guide for free!
+Courtesy of Amazon.
+You can literally sign up, study, pass, and then cancel before the free trial ends.

 Here is a link to the [ASE Audio Study Guide Audible Audible Audiobook](https://amzn.to/32EcKDy) if you already have an Audible account.

-Ready strait through the book seems like it might not be the best idea but it really works.
-At the point of taking ASE tests you should have at least 3 years experience.
-With that experience you should have encountered **_most_** of the ideas found in these tests.
+Ready straight through the book seems like it might not be the best idea but it really works.
+At the point of taking ASE tests, you should have at least 3 years of experience.
+With that experience, you should have encountered **_most_** of the ideas found in these tests.

-So, reading through is going to help you remember things that maybe you haven't worked with in a while.
+So, reading through is going to help you remember things that maybe you haven't worked on for a while.

 ## 2. Talk to your buddies who have passed that test